-The Direct and Indirect Costs of Bedbugs to the Pittsburgh Hotelier
+The Costs of Bedbugs to the Pittsburgh Hotelier

 If you take anything away from this guide, take this — the best thing to do when someone complains about bedbugs in their room is refund their hotel stay, no questions asked.
 Guests are unlikely to cause a stink and/or initiate legal proceedings when a hotel or lodging establishment responds sympathetically; appealing to their discomfort will go along way to avoid financial and reputation-damaging repercussions down the road.

 This leads us to control protocols, which can include either a heat-centered control program or an insect-centered approach.
 Heat is more time-consuming, but whichever procedure is applied, the problem must be first measured by an inspection to determine the extent of the infestation.

 Hotels usually budget for pest control issues but bedbugs are more challenging than ordinary insects.
 They are also more costly to control and demand that the hotel or lodging business maintain a tight grip on protocols dictated by pest management specialists to prevent repeat bug invasions.

 In addition to having a significant impact on a brand’s reputation, a hotel or lodging business can also lose significant revenue by not distinguishing themselves as facilities with bed bug prevention programs.
 It’s wise to boldly advertise that fact, as planners of large conventions seek out such establishments, and will in all probability, avoid a hotel that fails to offer this assurance to its guests.